jennymevents/sustainable-events/playbook.md

     * Compostable: Biodegradable organic matter that can be composted in a commercial composting facility and turned into compost (aka. nutrient rich soil).
 However, not all items labeled "biodegradable” are necessarily compostable, because some of these materials do not actually decompose fast enough for commercial composting.
 Work with vendors to ensure that all items are commercially compostable, properly collected at the venue, and brought to a composting facility.
 Reference: www.findacomposter.com.
     * Recyclable: Assuming that “trash” has been eliminated as an option, recyclable items are still an unpreferred choice for materials at your event.
 Just because something can be recycled, it does not mean it will be recycled.
 Recyclable items can be used, but more work will be required to work with many various organizations to ensure that your items are truly recycled post-event.
 Plastic film, Styrofoam, and electronics are just examples of items that most-likely require an outside agency to assist with recycling.
 * Reward: Make it fun and get the attendees involved!
-  * Review the Philanthropic Contributions section as part of the Virtual Swag Offering
+  * Consider philanthropic contributions as part of the virtual swag offering
   * Sample Attendee Awareness Activities:
     * Sustainable Sunday
       * Inform and Educate.
 Share that sustainability is a priority and educate attendees on how they can contribute.
 Reenforce, recycle, reuse.